Where can I protest?

 What can I say and do?

 In addition to verbal and written speech, the First Amendment covers all forms of expressive conduct, including music, film, dance, and clothing.
 The government may not restrict your right to protest because your views are controversial, unpopular, or offensive.
 The government may place certain restrictions on the time, place, and manner of how you exercise your free speech rights.
 You should look up the local ordinances in your area before you plan a protest.
-There may be restrictions on volume or playing music, or the route of a march, for example.
+For example, there may be restrictions on volume or playing music, or the route of a march.

 You are entitled to approach pedestrians on public sidewalks with leaflets, flyers, newspapers, petitions, and solicitations for donations as long as the pedestrians have room to pass.
+You may set up tables on public sidewalks if there is enough room for pedestrians to pass.
 You may not purposely physically detain pedestrians.
-You may set up tables on public sidewalks if there is enough room for pedestrians to pass.

 You are entitled to picket on public sidewalks, but you must picket in an orderly, non-disruptive fashion so that pedestrians can pass.
 You may not block entrances or exits to buildings.